sts10/sts10.github.io/_posts/2019-01-15-one-year-of-linux.markdown

 > But you don't have to wait for politicians to weigh in.
 Your choices as a consumer matter, too -- and for a better, healthier tech industry ...
 The lesson of the last decade is that our private tech choices can alter economies and societies.
 They matter.
 And they matter most in the mindless rush, when everyone seems to be jumping on board the latest new thing, because it's in these heady moments that we lose sight of the precise risks of turning ourselves over to tech.

-Yes, it's an adjustment.
+Yes, it's an adjustment: you'll almost certainly have to switch some apps.
 Yes, it's not as smooth as MacOS.
 No, you can't use Photoshop.
 But it's fun to need to take a wrench to your computer every once in a while.
 Nobody asks to be buried with their iPad.